Epping Forest Walks: A Guide to the Forest’s Best Trails

 Public Transport: You can take the Central Line to Loughton, but it’s a 40-minute walk from there.

 Starting from the High Beach car park, the Beech Trail will take you around the ancient mounts at Loughton Camp over surfaced forest tracks.
 As the name suggests, this trail will showcase some of Epping Forest’s beech trees, whose leaves are a vibrant lime green during the springtime.
 There are a few steep inclines, but nothing seriously strenuous.
+Map here.

-Chestnut Trail
+Chestnut trail

 Distance: 3.25 miles